section-engineering-education/engineering-education/content/articles/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/index.md

 The code above will terminate the program when the user presses the `q` key.

 ### Results
-When the code above has run to completion without any errors, the results will be as those shown in the screenshot below:
+When we run the code without any errors, the results will be:

 ![Results](/engineering-education/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/results.gif)

 ### Conclusion
 You now have all the skills required to create a hand gesture volume controller.
-Do your work while listening to your favorite music.
-You don't have to worry about dirtying your hands.
-By just a gesture of your hand, you can control the volume level of your music.
+If you are working while listening to your favorite music, by just a gesture of your hand, you will be able to control the volume level of your music.

 Happy coding!